AllenNeuralDynamics/openscope-community-predictive-processing/docs/github-actions-automation.md

 - Scans all markdown files in the `docs/` directory
 - Matches pages to GitHub discussions using title patterns
-- Adds styled discussion links at the top of matching pages
+- Adds styled discussion links at the bottom of matching pages
 - Commits changes with detailed commit messages

 **Files modified**: All `.md` files in `docs/` that have matching discussions